-SFP will more clearly represent only those LRMP objectives, requirements, social and resources/values at risk necessary to inform decisions related to a potential incident.
+SFP can clearly represent only those LRMP objectives, requirements, social and resources/values at risk necessary to inform decisions related to a potential incident.
 SFP is implemented using Strategic Objective shapes and Management Requirement shapes that best represent an administrative unit's planning direction and will likely differ based on the complexity of a unit.
-Administrative units moving to the SFP process should leverage the spatial capabilities of WFDSS, but can keep their current fire management unit (FMU) shape layer when the shapes are representative of the Strategic Objective shapes found in the LRMP.
-However, if the FMU shapes do not represent the LRMP-defined areas, those shapes should not be converted into Strategic Objective shapes and new Strategic Objective shapes must be defined and loaded into Wildland Fire Decision Support System (WFDSS) using the SFP process.

-Assistance in developing the FMRS and spatial planning in WFDSS is available from Regional Fire Planners and the Wildland Fire Management Research Development and Application group (https://www.wfmrda.nwcg.gov).
+Assistance in developing the FMRS and spatial planning in WFDSS is available from Regional Fire Planners and the Wildland Fire Management Research Development and Application group (https://wfmrda.nwcg.gov).